 The world of investments can be intimidating for first-timers.
 The good news is that our team of experts make it easier to invest in your financial future and learn how to bank online.
 Whether it’s learning how to get started, how to grow your portfolio, or how to simplify the process with the best Robo-Advisors, we’ve got the investing advice you need.
-Below we have listed some of the highest rated online banking platforms in Canada.
+Below we have listed some of the highest rated online banks in Canada.

 Tangerine garnered quite a bit of attention when it burst onto the scene in 2014.
 Previously known as ING Direct Canada,Tangerine (a subsidiary of Scotiabank), stood out from the crowd by offering no-fee chequing and savings accounts with uniquely high interest rates, as well as low-fee investment opportunities designed for bankers with long-term goals.